yacinebennour/GFlights/README.md

 ## Description

 Easily scrap Google Flights!
 Enter depart aiport and arriving airport code and let the scraper do its magic!
+The script essentially tries all the different combinations during that month to find the perfect/ cheapest depart date with your adjusted return date.

 ## Getting Started